rasmunk/McWeb/configs-platform/.aws/README.md

-This directory is used to store the AWS configuration file and the AWS credentials file.
+This directory is used to store the AWS configuration file.

-These should be named config.yaml and credentials.yaml
+This should be named 'config.yaml'

+This directory is also used to store AWS login credentials

+This shouled be named 'credentials'